AdobeDocs/workfront.en/help/administration-and-setup/manage-workfront/exchange-rates/set-up-exchange-rates.md

 # Set up exchange rates

-As an `Adobe Workfront administrator`, you can set up currency exchange rates in `Workfront`.
+As an Adobe Workfront administrator, you can set up currency exchange&nbsp;rates in Workfront.
 This includes the following:

-* Setting the default currency for the `Workfront`&nbsp;system
+* Setting the default currency for the Workfront&nbsp;system
-* Updating exchange rates in `Workfront` to match current exchange rates
+* Updating exchange rates in Workfront to match current exchange rates
 * Configuring the exchange rates for&nbsp;multiple currencies (doing so enables&nbsp;users to choose a default currency for individual projects)

-Exchange rates impact all financial elements in `Workfront`.
+Exchange rates impact all financial elements in Workfront.
 The Base Currency is the default currency for all projects throughout the system, unless it is overridden for a given project `or job role`.
 You can also select to display financial information in currencies available in your system that are different than the base currency or that of the project when viewing them in a report or list.
 For more information, see [Create financial data reports with unique exchange rates](../../../reports-and-dashboards/reports/creating-and-managing-reports/create-financial-data-reports-unique-exchange-rates.md).

-For more information about overriding the Base Currency in  `Workfront` for projects `and job roles`, see the following articles:
+For more information about overriding the Base Currency in Workfront for projects `and job roles`, see the following articles:

 * [Change the project currency](../../../manage-work/projects/project-finances/change-project-currency.md)
 *